syke99/hx-gql/README.md

 # hx-gql
-an extension to use gql endpoints + WASM modules with HTMX
+an extension to use gql endpoints + custom result handlers with HTMX